dmfilho/raccoon/README.md

 raccoon
 =======

-An experimental automated reasoner for description logics using a connection-based approach.
+Raccoon is an experimental automated reasoner for OWL 2, which uses a connection-based approach for reasoning.

-The reasoner is still experimental and under development.
-It supports the ALC DL and will soon support EL++.
+The reasoner is developed on C++ abiding to the C++11 standard.

+It is currently udner development.
+For now, it is able to to perform consistency checking on the ALC subset of OWL 2.